It’s quite funny when you think about it. Both Pampers and Luvs are actually made by the same company – Proctor and Gamble.

 Pampers Absorption Is Better – Overnight Diapers (12 Hours)

-Luvs tend to have a big patch of absorbing material in the middle and Pampers a row of tubes.
+Luvs tend to have a big patch of absorbing material in the middle and Pampers diapers have a row of tubes.
 This means that Luvs tend to sag, with many people saying only a first, minor pee is already enough to make their child look like they are carrying a load.
 They also tend to be thinner, which is a plus if you want to fit something over them.
 But not so much for holding lots of pee.

 Pampers Come With More Features